 No matter if you’re building a new kitchen from scratch or remodeling your old one, the first thing you have to decide upon is the kitchen layout.
 The best layout for you depends on the size and shape of your kitchen, your cooking habits, how much you entertain and how much storage you need.
 Additionally, there are a few different kitchen styles and layouts you can choose from and your decision may not be easy at all.
-So, here’s a little guide to popular types of kitchen layouts and their pros and cons.
+So, here’s a little guide to popular kitchen layout types and their pros and cons.

 U-shaped kitchens utilize three walls of your kitchen and are the most common choice of kitchen layout in older homes and smaller apartments.
 Let’s take a look at its advantages and disadvantages.

 Because U-shaped kitchens use three walls (or cabinet sections), the first benefit of this layout is the storage space.
 It’s usually quite vast, and you get a lot of storage in a relatively small space.

-On the other hand, many people think that U-shaped kitchens are too cramped because appliances are too close together.
-Because of this, you might lack some food prep space and find yourself feeling overwhelmed.
+On the other hand, many people think that U-shaped kitchens are too cramped because the appliances are too close together.
+Because of this, you might lack some food prep space, work area, and find yourself feeling overwhelmed.